-To launch the test simulation, please type the following commands, replacing the g95_32_single directory with its corresponding value on your system.
-In the end, the model should run and output the computed meteorological fields in netCDF files named wrfout.
-Feel free to browse those files with ncview or your favorite graphical tool to check if the simulated fields look reasonable.
+To launch the test simulation, please type the following commands, replacing the g95\32\single directory with its corresponding value on your system.
+In the end, the model should run and output the computed meteorological fields in netCDF files named wrfout\.
+Feel free to browse those files with ncview or your favorite graphical tool to check if the simulated fields looks reasonable.